ashir174/ashir174/README.md

 - 👋 Hi, I’m Mohammad Ashir as @ashir174
 - 👀 I’m interested in learning new projects.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java,Dart(Flutter),SQL and much more.
 - 💞️ I’m looking to collaborate on my upladed files to improve myself
 - 📫 How to reach me via Whatsapp no 0326-8519118